 • Ground Beef – Be sure to use a lean ground beef so the sauce isn’t too fatty.
 If you mistakenly buy ground beef that is higher in fat don’t skip the step of pouring off the fat.

-• Rice – You can use long grain rice or Instant Rice, the cooking time is plenty long enough for the regular rice to cook all the way through.
+• Rice – You can use jasmine rice or Instant Rice, the cooking time is plenty long enough for the regular rice to cook all the way through.
 Just be sure not to use already cooked rice from your leftover Sunday dinner.
 It will not hold up well and your meatballs will fall apart.

-• Sauce – You can skip the step of making the sauce, if you prefer, and use your favorite jarred sauce or sauce recipe.
+• Sauce – You can skip the step of making the sauce, if you prefer, and use your favorite jarred sauce or vodka sauce recipe.
 It will save you time but the sauce recipe for these meatballs is really simple and amazingly tasty.

 Want to see what else we’re cooking up in the kitchen lately?
 Follow us over on Instagram!